Wondering what the top productivity apps and tools will make 2020 your most productive year ever? We've got your covered!

 As with other productivity apps, you can download Airtable to your mobile device and access your information on the go.
 The Airtable website is filled with different case uses of Airtable to help you get inspiration for all the different ways you can use the app.
 You can track your inventory, plan projects, manage your marketing campaigns, build contact databases, and much more.
 Having the app means everyone on your team who has access will be able to get to the information, whether they’re in the office or on the road.

 The right apps will make it easier to check items off your to-do list.
 If you can work from your smartphone, you’ll also be able to accomplish some of your goals before you’re even seated at your desk.
-That means when you are in the office, you’ll have all those smaller tasks checked off, letting you focus on getting some of the bigger things done.
+That means when you are in the office, you’ll have all those smaller tasks checked off, letting you focus on being productive and getting some of the bigger things done.